HPRS2024 Respiratory & Sleep Physiology

 - Use correct terminology when discussing scientific issues

-- Work safely under supervision.
+- Work safely in radiation areas.

 Learning and Teaching

 Students will learn by exploring material in seminars and laboratory practical’s, in conjunction with directed learning.
 Students will be encouraged to take responsibility for the development of their own learning by utilising a variety of means such as multimedia resources, and the library, and by self-directed development of the study skills necessary to access these resources.